akononovicius/physRisk-content-repository/articles/2013/aleksejus-kononovicius-socializmas-ir-kapitalizmas-kinetiniuose-modeliuose.md

 smaller than \\\(  -w\_{max} \\\)).
 Why is it possible to go bankrupt in this model?
 Note that losses are compensated only if the particles were interacting - if they were not interacting, then it is their own problem.
-Observe, in the HTML5 applet below, that the number of bankrupt particles (in the distribution the remain fixed at \\\( -w\_{max} \\\)) steadily increases and the distribution becomes flatter and flatter.
+Observe, in the HTML5 applet bellow, that the number of bankrupt particles (in the distribution the remain fixed at \\\( -w\_{max} \\\)) steadily increases and the distribution becomes flatter and flatter.